 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I recently learned that all packaging in underarm deodorant sticks actually have more deodorant material than the packaging claims.
-This extra material is used to keep the last bits of the deodorant on to the bottom of the base so that you can use the claimed amount to the very edge of the housing.
+This extra material is used to keep the last bits of the deodorant on to the bottom of the base.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.